ubicucsd/bootcamp_18_19/7_Clustering.md

 scp ubuntu@ec2-18-218-72-125.us-east-2.compute.amazonaws.com:/home/ubuntu/clustering_lesson/foo.pdf .

+#### Preliminary note:

+This lesson will force you to look through documentation and fill in the blanks on some of the functions.
+I know I could have given you the full code, but I think that more is learned when you are forced to interact with the code to some extent.
+Note that in Python syntax, you will have to use the dot (period) to indicate when you are going from a general to specific scope.
+For example, there is a package called numpy, with a module called random, with a function called seed.
+The seed function is called by typing out ```np.random.seed()```, telling python where exactly it needs to look.

 # Clustering

 #### Skills: Familiarity with sklearn package and an understanding of why clustering is useful in bioinformatics